Adroiti/docs-for-code-review-tools/RuboCop/Layout-MultilineMethodCallIndentation.md

-Pattern: Layout/MultilineMethodCallIndentation
+Pattern: Malformed indentation of multi-line method call

 Issue: -

 ## Description

 This cop checks the indentation of the method name part in method calls that span more than one line.

 ### Example